wangren09/wangren09.github.io/_pages/about.md

 **01/2021** Our paper "On Fast Adversarial Robustness Adaptation in Model-Agnostic Meta learning" is accepted by ICLR 2021

-**12/2020** I lead the Michigan team in the Second Online Evaluation of Robust AI hosted by Two-Six Labs (GARD - DRPA)
+**12/2020** I lead the Michigan team in the Second Online Evaluation of Robust AI hosted by Two-Six Labs (GARD - DARPA)

 **11/2020** I presented our work "Quantized Higher-Order Tensor Recovery by Exploring Low-Dimensional Structures" at the Asilomar Conference on Signals, Systems and Computers 2020